tencent cloud

 .send();

-2. Sample code for the consumer.
+2. Sample code for message consumption

-// Construct a consumer
+// Construct a consumer.

 Consumer<byte[]> consumer = pulsarClient.newConsumer()